-Dessert (Because it's a festive day in the eyes of the Church)
+- Dessert (Because it is a festive day in the eyes of the Church)

-We're saving the lamb cake for Easter, and I will choose a dessert that won't have leftovers to taunt us during Good Friday.
+We usually save making the lamb cake for Easter.
+I usually choose a dessert that won't have leftovers to taunt us during Good Friday.
 Depending on my time, I might make unleavened bread, following Maria von Trapp's recipe.
 If I use regular bread it will be small individual loaves at each place setting.
 For my son with food allergies, I will serve gluten free bread sticks.
-Another alternative is serving Hot Cross Buns, again, like Maria Von Trapp.
+Another alternative is serving Hot Cross Buns, again, following Maria Von Trapp's recipe.